Guide to the Larp

 What is certain is that neither Jefferson nor the other thirty members of the expedition, included ten locals who helped them on the journey, ever returned.
 No trace of them has ever been found.

-The Miskatonic Herald, February the 5th, 1933
+The Miskatonic Herald, March the 20th, 1933

 We regret to inform our readers who have been following the story of the so-called Jefferson Expedition that no news has been heard from Tunisia for several weeks now.
 According to the travel forecasts made by Professor Jefferson himself before departure, by this date the crew should have returned back to Douz.